surajair/chaibuilder-docs/src/content/docs/developers/01-getting-started/03-setup-locally.md

 ## 6. Login to your local builder

-Open [http://localhost:3000/chai](http://localhost:3000/chai) in your browser and log in using ChaiBuilder credentials.
+Open <a href="http://localhost:3000/chai" target="_blank" rel="noopener noreferrer">http://localhost:3000/chai</a> in your browser and log in using ChaiBuilder credentials.

 ---